oscarmuntal/marvel/README.md

 [English]:

+To be able to run this project, please create a pair of API keys, public and private, from here (https://developer.marvel.com/documentation/authorization) and add them to the ApiKeys.swift file in the project.

 This application consists of a main view with a listing of Marvel superheroes ordered alphabetically with 20 results per page when scrolling.
 When tapping on a superhero in the list, the detail screen is displayed with all its characteristics: its name in the header of the screen, photo, description (if it has one), and the following lists (if it has them): comics, series, stories, events, and URLs.

 For development, the VIPER architecture has been applied, which we use at the ATSistemas Expert Center, as it fits with the Clean Architecture paradigm and achieves systems with the following characteristics: